damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. How do you keep up-to-date with developments in your profession?
 1. If you don't get this job what will you do?
 1. Are you interviewing anywhere else?
-1. How can we change GitLab the software product to make it better?
+1. How can we change GitLab as a software product to make it better?
-1. What can we change in GitLab the organization to make it better, for example the hiring process or the handbook?
+1. What can we change in GitLab as an organization to make it better, for example the hiring process or the handbook?
 1. What do you expect to achieve in your first month at GitLab?
 1. Where do you want to be in three years from now?
 1. How do you feel about working remotely?